Meet the team

 Social Science Lead

-Dr. Yaela Golumbic is a research fellow at the University of Sydney and leads the Learning by Doing research and management.
+Dr Yaela Golumbic is the Head of Citizen Science Research at The Steinhardt Museum of Natural History, Tel Aviv, Israel.
+She is an external collaborator in the Learning By Doing team.
 Her research emphasizes on citizen science as a way for enhancing public engagement with science, making science accessible and relevant to peoples’ day-to-day lives, and creating a dialogue between scientists and publics.

 Dr John Martin